 Informational Interviews

-Informational interviews are meetings—often in person, but sometimes over the phone—in which you “interview” a professional in your area of interest.
-Your primary goal is to learn about this person’s career field and his or her background and experiences.
+Informational interviews are meetings—in person or over the phone—in which you “interview” a professional in your area of interest.
+Your primary goal is to learn about this person’s career field and their background and experiences.
 You can also ask questions about how to become a competitive candidate in this field.

 In addition, an informational interview is a great way to expand your network by establishing a good connection with your interviewee.
-Make sure he or she knows that you are not asking for a job.
+Make sure they know that you are not asking for a job.
 In fact, it’s a good idea to say outright, “I’m not asking you for a job.
 I’d just like to learn about what you do.”

 Some good reasons to conduct informational interviews: